-For those that commonly ship products internationally, it’s likely that you’ve come across the Incoterms “DDP”, “DDU”, and “DAP” shipping terms before.
+Any business that ships products internationally has likely come across the Incoterms “DDP,” “DDU,” and “DAP” shipping terms before.
 Shortly after World War I, there was a push toward mutual profitability among nations through international trade.
-The International Chamber of Commerce (ICC) was formed and Incoterms such as DDP and DDU were created to develop a stronger understanding of shipping practices and international commerce standards.
-We’ll explore the differences between DDP and DDU as well as:
+The International Chamber of Commerce (ICC) was formed, and DDP and DDU Incoterms were created to develop a more robust understanding of shipping practices and international commerce standards.
+If you ship or order product internationally, keep reading – we’re exploring the differences between DDP vs DDU an other issues and terms, like:

 - Delivery Duty Paid